2023-10-11 06:59:50

 The United States is already delivering ammunition and military equipment that Israel urgently needs, and the Pentagon is reviewing inventories to see what else it can send quickly to boost its ally in the war with Hamas, a senior Defense Department official said Monday.

-The official briefed reporters on condition of anonymity to discuss confidential information about the shipments.
+The official briefed reporters on condition of anonymity to discuss confidential information regarding the shipments.
 The movement of weapons came as President Joe Biden announced that the American death toll in the war had risen to 11.

 They were fired from Israeli Air Force planes this Saturday.